holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 mod hello_zome {
 ```

 The `init` function is run when a user starts the app for the first time.
-Every zome defines this function so it can do some initial setup tasks.
-In this zome it doesn't do anything.
+Every zome defines this function so it can do some initial setup tasks, but in this zome it doesn't do anything.

 ```rust
     #[init]
     fn init() {
 ```

 Return success with the empty value `()`.
-In Rust `()` is called the [unit type](https://doc.rust-lang.org/std/primitive.unit.html) and is similar (though not identical) to a [void type](https://en.wikipedia.org/wiki/Void_type) in other languages.
+In Rust, `()` is called the [unit type](https://doc.rust-lang.org/std/primitive.unit.html) and is similar, though not identical, to a [void type](https://en.wikipedia.org/wiki/Void_type) in other languages.

 ```rust
         Ok(())
     }
 ```

 This required function is run at application start too, once by the new user and once by the existing peers.
 It checks that the user is allowed to join the network.
-In this case it gives everyone a free pass.
+In this case, it gives everyone a free pass.

 \#S:INCLUDE
 ```rust